atc1441/E-Paper_Pricetags/README.md

 ## 4.4" Version Imagotag G1 4.4 BWR

 ### Stock PCB external control
-- Use the ESP32 Demo code in the folder Imagotag_G1_4.4_BWR
+- Use the ESP32 Demo code in the folder "Imagotag_G1_4.4_BWR/BWR_4.4_Arduino_ESP32"
-- To modify the stock pcb take a look at my video manual and the image in the folder: https://youtu.be/xxx
+- To modify the stock pcb take a look at my video manual and the image in the folder "Imagotag_G1_4.4_BWR" : https://youtu.be/xxx

 ### Stock Firmware using custom AP
 - Manual and code coming later video with demo here: https://youtu.be/DhEPJjdtTQc